The Virtual Currency Regulation Review: Belgium

 - allows users to obtain Siacoins when they make their laptops' hardware available for the benefit of the platform; and

-- allows users to store files by paying Siacoins in return.23
+- allows users to store files by paying Siacoins in return.21

-There is no doubt that Siacoin is a utility token, but a person that bought US$1,000 of Siacoins on 7 January 2016 at a rate of US$0.000017 (to obtain roughly 59 million Siacoin tokens) and sold that same amount of utility tokens four years later on 7 January 2020 at US$0.00139 would have made approximately US$81.010 in profit in just four years.24 Even if the primary purpose of Siacoin is utilitarian, it has been functioning in practice as a means of investment.
+Siacoin is considered by its issuer as well as the community to be a utility token, but a person that bought US$1,000 of Siacoins on 7 January 2016 at a rate of US$0.000017 (to obtain roughly 59 million Siacoin tokens) and sold that same amount of utility tokens four years later on 7 January 2020 at US$0.00139 would have made approximately US$81.010 in profit in just four years.22 Even if the primary purpose of Siacoin is utilitarian, it has been functioning in practice as a means of investment.

-Apart from this example, it is undeniable that certain bidirectional scheme virtual currencies can serve primarily as investments, especially if such currency is issued by a private company in the framework of an ICO and has characteristics that entitle investors to a share in the profits of the blockchain-based company that issues the virtual currency, that carries voting rights or that gives right to some kind of interest revenue.25 In these scenarios, the tokens convey a certain right to the issuer (as per transferable securities), and their value is linked to the success of the company's business.
-It seems likely that virtual currencies with these characteristics would be considered a financial instrument under Belgian law.
+Apart from this example, it is undeniable that certain bidirectional-scheme virtual currencies can serve primarily as investments, especially if the currency is issued by a private company in the framework of an ICO and has characteristics that entitle investors to a share in the profits of the blockchain-based company that issues the virtual currency, and that carry voting rights or give rights to some kind of interest revenue.23 In these scenarios, the tokens convey a certain right to the issuer (as do transferable securities), and their value is linked to the success of the company's business.
+Therefore, virtual currencies with these characteristics could be considered a financial instrument under Belgian law.

 Obligations under the Act on Financial Instruments and the Act on Investment Services

-If bidirectional scheme virtual currencies were considered financial instruments under Belgian law, virtual currency market players providing investment services and activities26 relating to virtual currencies would have to comply with certain obligations on transparency or licensing, or both,27 that are imposed by the above-mentioned financial legislation, which includes obligations regarding rules of conduct:28 to act in an honest, fair and professional way that best serves the customer's interest; to provide customers with information that is clear, fair and not misleading; and to offer services specifically tailored to the customer's situation.
+If bidirectional scheme virtual currencies were considered financial instruments under Belgian law, virtual currency market participants providing investment services and activities24 relating to virtual currencies would have to comply with certain obligations on transparency or licensing, or both,25 that are imposed by the above-mentioned financial legislation, which includes obligations regarding rules of conduct:26 to act in an honest, fair and professional way that best serves the customer's interest; to provide customers with information that is clear, fair and not misleading; and to offer services specifically tailored to the customer's situation.

 The regulatory framework governing investment instruments